A Brief History of Literary Arts at Banff Centre

 W.O.
 Mitchell became deeply involved with Banff Centre’s writing initiative in the mid-1970s, and he went on to lead and formalize the creative writing workshops and programs until he retired in 1987.
 Under Mitchell, Banff Centre raised its literary profile considerably and continued to attract national and international students and faculty to its evolving programs.

 Over the last three decades, Banff Centre has established innovative and vital writing programs that continue to support and train emerging and leading writers of fiction, non-fiction, poetry, and experimental work.
 These programs include Literary Journalism, Banff International Literary Translation Centre, Mountain and Wilderness Writing, Spoken Word, Writing Studio, Emerging Writers Intensive, and more.
 Banff Centre Literary Arts also offers an outstanding roster of thematic intensive residencies each year for writers of all levels.

 For a list of highlights from the history of Literary Arts programs at Banff Centre please scroll down to the dateline.

-To learn more about Banff Centre's current Literary Arts programs please click here.
+Learn more about Banff Centre's current Literary Arts programs.

 1937: The first writing course offered at Banff Centre is playwriting, which was introduced into the theatre arts program.